jcs224/oak_sessions/README.md

 import { Session, CookieStore } from "https://deno.land/x/oak_sessions/mod.ts";

 const app = new Application();
+// cookie name for the store is configurable, default is: {sessionDataCookieName: 'session_data'}
 const store = new CookieStore('very-secret-key')

 // Attach sessions to middleware